hellochick/semantic-segmentation-tensorflow/README.md

 We re-produce the inference phase of [PSPNet](https://github.com/hszhao/PSPNet) and [FCN](https://github.com/CSAILVision/sceneparsing) by transforming the released pre-trained weights into tensorflow format, and apply on handcraft models.

+## Models
+1. PSPNet
+2. FCN
+3. ENet
+...to be continue

 ## Install
 Get corresponding transformed pre-trained weights, and put into `model` directory: